 If, in the professional judgment of first responders, issuing a notification potentially compromises efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency, the College may elect to delay issuing emergency notifications.
-The College will issue an emergency notification to the campus community as soon as the condition that may compromise efforts is no longer present.
+The College will take into account the safety of the community, determine the content of the notification, and issue an emergency notification to the campus community as soon as the condition that may compromise efforts is no longer present.